katiehuangx/data-engineering/Airbnb Project/README.md

   raw_listings
 ```

-To materialise models in dbt and Snowflake, run `dbt run` or for specific model `dbt run -m src_listings` in termimal.
+To materialise models in dbt and Snowflake, run `dbt run` or, to run a specific model `dbt run -m src_listings` in termimal.

 <img width="825" alt="Screenshot 2023-02-27 at 11 19 35 AM" src="https://user-images.githubusercontent.com/81607668/221465370-43ca1830-945c-4789-88ca-b8d48ed7a945.png">